 - Another Passenger

 While it’s certainly a blast to hit the open road with just your furry friend to keep you company, bringing along another person can help ease the worry of caring for your pet’s needs while you drive.
-Your passenger will be able to help your dog or cat stay comfortable and at ease throughout the trip so that you can focus on safe driving.
+Your passenger will be able to help your dog or cat stay comfortable and at ease throughout the trip so that you can keep driving safely to your destination.
 Plus, now you and your two companions can break out the three-part harmonies for some howlin’ carpool karaoke.

-It’s National Pet Month, and here at Direct Auto Insurance, we think that calls for a celebratory pet outing!
-(DID SOMEONE SAY “PARK?!”)
-Keep your pet safe on the ride wherever you’re going and you get one meow-ile closer to qualifying for a safe driving discount.
-Leave a comment below and tell us all about your favorite road trips with your furry family members!
+Be sure to keep driving around with your pets because for every mile you travel, you get one meow-ile closer to qualifying for a safe driving discount!
+Also, be sure to leave a comment below and tell us all about your favorite road trips with your furry family members!